vancem/coreclr/Documentation/design-docs/diagnostics-planing.md

 to perform the request more challenging since a thread ID does not work as a correlation ID as well as it does in synchronous code.
 However even purely synchronous code has the same correlation problem when it requires services on other machines.
-When a request causes a database calls (or any other oof-machine service) again the thread ID can no longer serve as the correlation ID.
+When a request causes a database call (or any other oof-machine service) again the thread ID can no longer serve as the correlation ID.
 We need something to link the requestor and the service provider together.